Nashville Metro Housing Market Report

 Market Overview

-The Nashville Metro housing market shows resilience, with the median sale price reaching $728,371 based on the 116 ZIP codes tracked below.
-This represents a 2.0% increase from the previous period, reflecting continued demand in this thriving metropolitan area.
-The median days on market (DOM) for homes has improved significantly, now standing at 51 days, a decrease of 14.7%.
-This reduction indicates that homes are selling faster, suggesting a robust buyer interest and competitive market conditions.
-However, the number of new listings has sharply declined to 477, a staggering 53.0% drop, which may pose challenges for potential buyers seeking inventory.
+The Nashville Metro housing market shows resilience, with the median sale price reaching $648,163 based on the 81 ZIP codes tracked below.
+This figure represents a 1.6% increase from the previous period, suggesting that demand remains robust despite fluctuations in inventory and new listings.
+The median days on market (DOM) for homes sold in the Nashville Metro has decreased significantly, now standing at 52 days, a 13.9% reduction compared to earlier months.
+This decline in DOM indicates that homes are selling faster, reflecting a healthy demand in the market.

 Key metrics at a glance